 Line Graphs and Curve Graphs

-A line graph is a way to display data points over time by connecting them with line segments, making it easy to visualize trends and changes.
+A line graph is a way to display data points over time by connecting them with line segments, making it easy to visualise trends and changes.

 • X-axis: Represents the independent variable, usually time (e.g., time of day).